 \section{Abstract}

-The observation of global acoustic waves (p modes) in the Sun has been key to unveil its internal structure and dynamics.
-A different kind of waves, known as sectoral Rossby modes, have been observed and identified relatively recently, which potentially opens the door to probe internal processes that are inaccessible through p mode helioseismology.
-Yet another set of waves, appearing as retrograde-propagating, equatorially antisymmetric vorticity waves, have been observed very recently but their identification remained elusive.
-Here, through a numerical model implemented as an eigenvalue problem, we provide evidence supporting the identification of those waves as inertial eigenmodes, of a class distinct from Rossby modes, with substantial amplitudes deep in the solar convective zone.
-We also suggest that the signature of tesseral Rossby modes might be present in the recent observational data.
+The observation of global acoustic waves (p modes) in the Sun has been key to unveiling its internal structure and dynamics.
+A different kind of wave, known as sectoral Rossby modes, have been observed and identified, which potentially opens the door to probing internal processes that are inaccessible through p mode helioseismology.
+Yet another set of waves, appearing as retrograde-propagating, equatorially antisymmetric vorticity waves, have also been observed but their identification remained elusive.
+Here, through a numerical model implemented as an eigenvalue problem, we provide evidence supporting the identification of those waves as a class of inertial eigenmodes, distinct from the Rossby mode class, with radial velocities comparable to the horizontal ones deep in the convective zone, but still small compared to the horizontal velocities towards the surface.
+We also suggest that the signature of tesseral-like Rossby modes might be present in the recent observational data.

 \keywords{Solar oscillations (1515) --- Helioseismic pulsations (708) --- Hydrodynamics (1963)}